open-telemetry/oteps/text/0002-remove-spandata.md

 # Remove SpanData

-Remove and replace SpanData by adding span start and finish options.
+Remove and replace SpanData by adding span start and end options.

 ## Motivation